0xiammatrixx/flutter_quick_start/README.md

 ### **3. Optional Verification System**
 - **Trust Score:**
-  - Users can verify their identity by affirming the name associated with their wallet address.
+  - Users will be able to verify their identity by affirming the name associated with their wallet address.
 Verified identities increase the trust score, allowing for safer one-on-one interactions.
 - **Human Protocol-Inspired:**
   - This feature encourages trust-based transactions and enhances user credibility within the app.